-The FCC Group Risk Management Model has been designed with the aim of identifying and assessing the potential risks that could affect the Group's different areas, as well as establishing mechanisms incorporated into the organisation's processes that make it possible to manage risks within the accepted levels, providing the Board of Directors and Senior Management with reasonable assurance regarding the achievement of the main objectives defined.
+The FCC Group's Risk Management Model is designed with the aim of identifying, analysing and assessing the potential risks that could affect the different areas of the Group, as well as establishing mechanisms integrated into the organisation's processes that allow risks to be managed within accepted levels, providing the Board of Directors and senior management with reasonable security in relation to the achievement of the main objectives defined.
 This Model applies to all FCC Group companies, as well as to those affiliates where FCC has effective control, promoting the development of work frameworks that enable suitable risk control and management in those companies where effective control is not available.

-This model is essentially based on the integration of a risk-opportunity vision and the assignment of responsibilities that, together with the segregation of duties, enable the follow-up and control of risks, consolidating a suitable control environment.
+This model is mainly based on the integration of the risk-opportunity vision and the assignment of responsibilities, which, together with the segregation of functions, favour the monitoring and control of risks, consolidating an adequate control environment.

-The activities included in the FCC Group's Risk Management Model include the assessment of financial and non-financial risks, including tax risks, in terms of impact and likelihood of occurrence, giving rise to Risk Maps, and subsequently the establishment of prevention and control activities to mitigate the effect of these risks.
-In addition, this Model includes the establishment of reporting flows and communication mechanisms at different levels, which allow both decision-making and its review and continuous improvement.
+The activities included in the FCC Group's Risk Management Model include the assessment of financial and non-financial risks, including tax risks, in terms of impact and probability of occurrence, the application of prevention and control activities to mitigate the effect of these risks and the establishment of reporting flows and communication mechanisms at different levels, which enable decision-making as well as their review and continuous improvement.

-The FCC Group also has a Criminal Prevention Model, developed, among other aspects, through a specific matrix of risks and controls.
-Its integration into the organisation's processes contributes to strengthening the control environment.
-This is in addition to a Tax Code of Conduct and a Tax Control Framework Standard, in which the process of identifying and assessing tax risks and assigning responsibilities for both the management and reporting of these risks is implemented.
+The FCC Group also has a Crime Prevention Model, whose integration into the organisation's processes contributes to the strengthening of the control environment, and a Tax Code of Conduct and a Tax Control Framework Standard, within which the process of identifying and assessing tax risks and assigning responsibilities for the management and reporting of these risks is deployed.